 A recent report from the federal judicial system has revealed that the number of lawsuits related to three major brands of hernia mesh is on the rise.
 Each of these Multidistrict Litigations have grown substantially bigger with more lawsuits expected to be filed in the coming months.
 The complications associated with this medical device has caused patients to need follow-up surgeries, often resulting in long-term health effects.
-Anyone who has had one of these meshes implanted as part of their hernia surgery and has experienced any complications should speak with a hernia mesh lawsuit attorney to learn of their legal rights.
+Anyone who has had one of these meshes implanted as part of their hernia surgery and has experienced any hernia mesh complications should speak with a hernia mesh lawsuit attorney to learn of their legal rights.

 Multidistrict Hernia Mesh Litigation